grzegdl/iap-token-generator/README.md

-  -f, --filename string      Write the token to a file -h, --help                 help for iap-token-generator -i, --id string            The IAP client ID [IAP_CLIENT_ID] -r, --refresh              Refresh the token on an interval
+  -f, --filename string      Write the token to a file -h, --help                 help for iap-token-generator -i, --id string            The IAP client ID [IAP_CLIENT_ID] -r, --refresh duration     Refresh the token on a specified interval
 ```

 ## Usage